abogeorge/kiosk/ABOUT.md

  --- KeyConfig ---
 1.0 - Writing in conf file and exception handling for providing matching keys 1.1 - Reading default values from conf file
+1.2 - Writing configuration from registry and file as back up